czymara/czymara.github.io/_pages/presentations.md

 Upcoming Talks
 ------

+- Presentation at the [AK Wahlen](https://www.dvpw.de/gliederung/ak/wahlen-und-politische-einstellungen/tagungen#c7780), Johannes Gutenberg-Universität Mainz 🇩🇪 on 7.-8.
+May 2026
 - Presentation at the [Day of Sociology](https://www.uantwerpen.be/en/conferences/day-of-sociology-2026/), University of Antwerp 🇧🇪 on 26.
 May 2026
+- Presentation at the conference of the [European Consortium for Sociological Research](https://www.ecsr2026.net/), Trinity College 🇮🇪 on 15.-17.
+June 2026

 Past Talks (Selection)
 ------